belmqadem/StockFlow/README.md

 ```

 7. Submit a Pull Request (PR)
-	- Go to the original repository: [StockFlow on GitHub](https://github.com/belmqadem/StockFlow)
 	- Click **"New Pull Request"** and select your branch.
 	- Add a clear description of your changes and submit the PR.